jessitron/clean-code-cat-diary/README.md

 (this repo only contains code snippets from this cat-diary domain.
 It is for running a short workshop on clean code.)

+## A Messy Function

+### disclaimer

+All code in this repository is fiction.
+It is not for running, but for reading and refactoring.

+It happens to be JavaScript, but when you refactor it, it's fine if you use pseudocode.
+The point is to make it speak, not keep it running.

+There are minimal tests, in case you want their help with refactoring.

+### search

+Let's look at the (fictional) implementation of search: [src/search.js](https://github.com/jessitron/clean-code-cat-diary/blob/main/src/search.js)

+This function returns entries that match a search phrase.

+Can you tell what it does?

+Can we make the function tell us clearly what it does, and why?

 ## In Breakout Rooms